Our Partners and Projects

-- The Mississippi Public Health Institute, in partnership with the Mississippi Department of Health, University of Mississippi Medical Center and the Mississippi Division of Medicaid, will receive $504,000 to develop a coordinated, evidence-based, community approach to systematically lower the incidence and severity of diabetes in 18 Delta Region counties by integrating existing medical and non-medical systems of care, supporting the creation of patient-centered medical homes and developing policies that positively impact environmental and social determinants of health related to 2 diabetes.
+- The Mississippi Public Health Institute, in partnership with the Mississippi Department of Health, University of Mississippi Medical Center, the Mississippi Division of Medicaid, and the University of Mississippi School of Pharmacy, will receive $2,681,958 over 3.5 years to implement a coordinated, evidence-based, community approach to systematically lower the incidence and severity of diabetes in the Delta Region by integrating existing medical and non-medical systems of care, supporting the creation of patient-centered medical homes and developing policies that positively impact environmental and social determinants of health related to type 2 diabetes.
 Project Leader: Ellen Jones.

 (read more >>)

 - Morehouse School of Medicine / Bristol-Myers Squibb Foundation Partnership for Health Equity in Diabetes based at the Morehouse School of Medicine’s National Center for Primary Care is a 5 year $2,172,981 collaboration to maximize national impact of Together on Diabetes by achieving replicability, sustainability, and scalability.
 The National Center for Primary Care will leverage their extensive relationships with the primary care and health equity communities to disseminate and scale successful models and lessons learned from Together on Diabetes projects.